 The living area is organised around the wood stove and television.
 There is also a good selection of board games and books too - a relaxing and comfortable place to have a drink and socialise after the activities of the day.
 The large panoramic window offers expansive views all the way from Duart castle to the north, the lighthouse to the east, and the Island of Kerrera to the south.
 A telescope is provided to survey the scenery and the abundant wildlife.

 From the bridge of the atrium space, one looks down onto the beautiful Penrose tiled floor, named after its inventor, the mathematician Roger Penrose.
 Crossing the bridge, you pass through an opening in the thick stone wall to the master bedroom.
 Guests making use of this room will wake up to the most stunning view, framed by a large panoramic window.
-The semi open-plan ensuite bathroom is of an exceptional standard.
-A large walk-in shower, freestanding claw foot bath, twin basins and steam room invite guests to enjoy a relaxing end to a day of exploration.
+The semi open-plan ensuite bathroom is of an exceptional standard with a large walk-in shower, freestanding claw foot bat and twin basins.

 The 400 acres that surround the house are a mix of grassy meadow, open moorland and rocky coastline; fantastic for a spot of otter watching, rock pool exploring or fishing.
 There are trails leading from the house to a beautiful section of coastline, sheltered by a reef that is home to colony of seals.
 There are also walks to view points of Duart Castle and Grasspoint at the mouth of Lochdon.